Ryanluoxu/Java-Interview-Question/README.md

 # Java Interview Question

-Feel free to give me pull requests when you have better answer or I make any mistake.
+Feel free to send me pull requests when you have better answer or I make any mistake.

 ## Mock Test 1